🎰

 How the Happiest Place on Earth Became the Most Expensive

-FastPass was free for over 20 years.
-Disney killed it in 2021 and replaced it with a paid system that now costs up to $449 per person per day.
-A family of four spends $860-1,176 for a single day at Magic Kingdom — up from ~$605 in 2019.
-This is the full price timeline.
+FastPass was free for 20 years.
+Then Disney killed it.
+Replaced it with something that costs up to $449 per person per day.
+A family of four now drops $860-1,176 for a single day at Magic Kingdom.
+In 2019 that same day cost ~$605.
+I did the math three times because I thought I screwed it up.
+I didn't.

 $0